How to Use ProptyWise Insights

 A simple way to use the full tool from early research through to final checks.

-• Use Due Diligence before making a final decision.
+- Use Due Diligence before making a final decision on a real property.

 Important note

-ProptyWise Insights is designed to support decision-making, not replace formal financial, legal, valuation, building, or pest advice.
+ProptyWise Insights is designed to support decision-making, not replace formal financial, legal, valuation, building, pest, lending, or tax advice.
 Use it alongside your own research and due diligence.

 Ready to use ProptyWise Insights?

-Access the tool and start researching suburbs, screening markets, comparing opportunities, and running due diligence checks.
+Access the tool and start researching suburbs, screening markets, testing property fit, checking financial comfort, comparing opportunities, running due diligence checks, and planning your next move.

 Structured property decision support for smarter buying and investing.